 - Some reviewers say the straps are poorly designed

 8. Topo Designs Travel Backpack 30L or 40L

 The Topo Designs Travel Backpack comes in two sizes: 30L or 40L.
 Both are carry-on backpacks with versatility; they can be carried as a backpack, over the shoulder, or with grab handles.
-The packs are organized for one-bag travel and they have a pass-through panel to secure them to a rolling luggage handle too.
+The packs are organized for one-bag travel, and they have a pass-through panel to secure them to a rolling luggage handle, too.

 The suspension system is adequate for leisure or business travel but inadequate for an extended backpacking trip.
-If I have any real complaints about this bag, it’s that it doesn’t have a pouch for a water bottle, and honestly, the 30L is a bit small for the price.
+If I have any real complaints about this bag, it doesn’t have a pouch for a water bottle, and honestly, the 30L is a bit small for the price.
 See if you can get it on sale.

 - Multiple options for carrying it

 - Sturdy zippers

 REI is one of the best dealers and manufacturers of hardy outdoor gear and luggage.
 The recycled REI Co-op Ruckpack comes in men’s and women’s styles and has some features of a hiking backpack even though it is a quintessential travel backpack.

 The men’s and women’s styles have similar features but are made to fit different body shapes for maximum carrying comfort.
 The men’s style comes in either a 28L or a 60L, which makes it a little hard. to find a carry-on version unless you’re good at packing light.

 The women’s harness straps curve differently around the chest, and the hip belt strap is longer to accommodate hips up to 48 inches wide.
 The women’s version still comes in a 40L, the perfect size for one bag travel.